geraldog/mixxx/README.md

 The file padj.py contains some Python logic to effectively steer Mixxx into mixing and particularly Stems mixing.
 The mixes are reproducible but this is hacky-as-hell - and that means buggy, specially if you make a mistake.

 I tried to make the reference as agnostic as I could, text file communication should be supported on all platforms that Mixxx runs.
-You still have to have a separated/mdx_extra_q directory on your home directory and you'll have to replace all instances of my user (dumbo) on src/library/autodj/autodjprocessor.cpp with your user or other acceptable path on your machine.
+You still have to have a separated/mdx_extra_q directory on your home directory loaded with the stems you want to use.

-Then just compile Mixxx from source and remember to create the files you'll need - except for the lock files they aren't created automatically.
+Remember to create the files you'll need - only the lock file is created automatically.
 For example, on a Linux shell:

 ```$ touch controlmixxx.txt```